 The machine is very easy to setup and almost intuitive to use.
 It can handle with ease (or much easier than some its metal counterparts) thicker acrylic and cotton yarns, typically used for crocheting and hand-knitting.

-The machine is brown with white carriage.
+The machine is brown with a white carriage.
 This color combining makes the machine very unique and easily recognizable.
 All components are plastic.
 The needle bed fits 120 needles.
-The tension mast is simple and is attaches to the carriage.
+The tension mast is simple and is attached to the carriage.
 The yarn is supposedly on the floor or behind the knitting machine.

 The levers on the carriage also also plastic.
 By manipulation these levers, the knitters can pattern with various stitches, including, slip and tuck.
 The handle folds for easy storage.
 For the needles to knit properly, the machine needs a sponge, which needs to be replaced every 6-12 months depending on how often the machine is used and oiled and also how it is stored.